Given the choice of experiencing Pain and Nothing, I would choose Pain.

 When school started in August, students were dismissed early the first few weeks for the cotton harvest.
 Great, out of school early — to pick cotton!

 In the mid to late 1950s, one could earn $2.00 for picking 150 pounds of cotton.
-The very best pickers were good for about 200 pounds, bustling from “can to can’t or sun to sun,” (sun-up to sun-down).
+The very best pickers were good for about 200 pounds, bustling from “can to can’t or sun to sun” (sun-up to sun-down).
 Fingers hurt from constant contact with the prickly stems, you had an aching back, and your knees were sore.
 At the end of the day, though, you might have two dollars in your pocket.
-The minimum wage of $1.00 an hour (in the late 1950s) was not paid to casual farmworkers.
+The minimum wage of $1.00 an hour (in the late 1950s) was not paid to casual farm workers.

 I had little time, though, to earn money picking because we had our own farm.
 On our 58 acres, about six were tillable land.
-In the fertile soil, we grew an acre of cotton, four times as much corn, a patch of Saccharum cane, and on a quarter-acre, known as the new ground, we grew fruit and vegetables.
+In the fertile soil, we grew an acre of cotton, four times as much corn, and a patch of Saccharum cane, and on a quarter-acre, known as the new ground, we grew fruit and vegetables.

 We also nurtured a couple of milk cows, a few Aberdeen Angus beef cattle, several hogs, scores of chickens, and a couple of colorful guineas.
 Our hand-me-down dog, Old Jim and Fuzzy Sue, the cat, were our domesticated animals.

-On the remainder of our spread, where crops once grew, stood oak, poplar, cedar, spruce pine, holly, pecan, walnut and sweet gum trees.
+On the remainder of our spread, where crops once grew, stood oak, poplar, cedar, spruce pine, holly, pecan, walnut, and sweet gum trees.
 Ten-foot wide Weaver’s creek flowed year-round through our proverbial back forty and yielded small fish and water moccasin.
 It also had some good swimming holes, especially when the beavers had been at work.

-I cut, split, stacked, and delivered wood to the stove and fireplace.
+I cut, split, stacked, and delivered wood for the stove and fireplace.
 I weeded the garden, picked fruits and vegetables, and shelled beans and peas.
 There’s more: I pulled up, cleaned, and shelled dry peanuts, churned butter, removed deposits from the outhouse, and so on.
 Momma helped me with many of these chores when she was not otherwise occupied with her countless domestic duties, including the hours it took to prepare three meals daily.

 Not daily, but frequently I had other responsibilities that included cleaning out stables and mending barbwire fences that enclosed about ten acres of pasture.